International Postgraduate Research Scholarships (IPRS)

 A total of 330 IPRS places are awarded to HEPs each year at a cost of around $20m per annum.
 Section 46 of the Higher Education Support Act 2003 and the Commonwealth Scholarships Guidelines (Research) 2012 provide the legislative basis for the provision of funding to this scheme.
-The department is currently consulting with the sector and stakeholders on changes to the guidelines.

 The allocation of IPRS funding to participating universities is based on a formula that is reflective of their overall research performance.

 Important note: Universities are responsible for the management of IPRS applications, the selection process and offers.
 International students and researchers need to approach their chosen university for direction about how to apply for an IPRS or visit the Study in Australia website.

 Guidelines, conditions and process for determining IPRS grant amounts